-If we’ve reached a certain point in the NCAA season, you might have started to wonder what the mother of crap RQS is, so here you go.
+If we’ve reached a certain point in the NCAA season, you might have started to wonder what the mother of crap RQS or NQS is, so here we go.

 RQS stands for Regional Qualifying Score.
-This score determines which 36 teams advance to the regional championships, which is the first elimination round in the NCAA gymnastics postseason.
+This score determines which 36 teams advance to the regional championships and which teams are out.

-The RQS is calculated by taking a team’s top six scores from the season, of which at least three must have been scored on the road, removing the high score, and averaging the remaining five.
-So yes, of all the 10-13 meets a team competes in during the regular season, only five actually end up counting and the rest are rendered entirely pointless.
+Whatever you want to call it, the qualifying score is calculated by taking a team’s top six scores from the season, of which at least three must have been scored on the road, removing the high score, and averaging the remaining five.
+So yes, of all the 10-13 meets from the regular season, only five actually end up counting while the rest are rendered entirely pointless.
 Now you know why we need psychiatrists.

-Much like the opportunity to drop the lowest score of the rotation during meets, the ultimate function of the RQS is to maintain the status quo and ensure that the powerful teams remain powerful.
-It allows teams that started the season poorly (or had a weird horrendous meet) to drop those bad scores and maintain a ranking more befitting their overall quality, rewarding peak ability and by effect punishing consistency.
-It also prevents teams with one random giant score from using that to pad their ranking by forcing them to drop the high score.
+The ultimate function of a qualifying score is to maintain the status quo.
+It allows teams that started the season poorly (or had a weird horrendous meet) to drop all their bad scores and maintain a ranking more befitting their quality at the best of times, rewarding peak ability and by effect punishing those teams that were more consistent but had lower ceilings.
+It also prevents teams with one random giant score—or extremely fictional home scoring—from using those scores to pad their rankings too much.